-- Give your employer reasonable notice: To receive reasonable accommodation, obtain a transfer, or take PDL, you must give your employer sufficient notice for your employer to make appropriate plans 30 days advance notice if the need for the reasonable accommodation, transfer or PDL is foreseeable, otherwise as soon as practicable if the need is an emergency or unforeseeable. - Provide a Written Medical Certification from Your Health Care Provider.
-Except in a medical emergency where there is no time to obtain it, your employer may require you to supply a written medical certification from your health care provider of the medical need for your reasonable accommodation, transfer or PDL.
-If the need is an emergency or unforeseeable, you must provide this certification within the time frame your employer requests, unless it is not practicable for you to do so under the circumstances despite your diligent, good faith efforts.
-Your employer must provide at least 15 calendar days for you to submit the certification.
-See your employer for a copy of a medical certification form to give to your health care provider to complete. - PLEASE NOTE that if you fail to give your employer reasonable advance notice, or if your employer requires it, written medical certification of your medical need, your employer may be justified in delaying your reasonable accommodation transfer, or PDL.
+- Give your employer reasonable notice.
+To receive reasonable accommodation, obtain a transfer, or take PDL, you must give your employer sufficient notice for your employer to make appropriate plans.
+Sufficient notice means 30 days advance notice if the need for the reasonable accommodation, transfer, or PDL is foreseeable, or as soon as practicable if the need is an emergency or unforeseeable. - Provide a written medical certification from your health care provider.
+Except in a medical emergency where there is no time to obtain it, your employer may require you to supply a written medical certification from your health care provider of the medical need for your reasonable accommodation, transfer or POL.
+If the need is an emergency or unforeseeable, you must provide this certification within the time frame your employer requeests, unless it is not practicable for you to do so under the circumstances despite your diligent, good faith efforts.
+Your employer must provide at least 15 calendar days for you to submit the certification form to give to your health care provider to complete. - Please note that if you fail to give your employer reasonable advance notice or, if your employer requires it, written medical certification of your medical need, your employer may be justified in delaying your reasonable accommodation, transfer, or PDL.